 The Notary and completion deed

 The civil law notary is a public official and an expert in the judiciary field.
 He is a figure of absolute integrity with considerable technical expertise.
 He/She is appointed to an area by the Ministry of Justice.
-The choice of the Notary is generally left to the buyer as that liable to the payment of his/her fees.
+The choice of the Notary is generally left to the buyer as they liable to the payment of his/her fees.

 The Notary is responsible for ensuring that the transfer of the property is carried out in the correct and legal form and prior to the completion must check that the owner has title, that the property is available for sale and that there are no encumbrances (outstanding debts/mortgages, third party rights, etc) .
 The Notary will reconstruct the changes of ownership over the last 20 years to ensure the continuity of the transcriptions and will check the plans and identification of the property.